ProgrammingIncluded/EZ-Watch-Along/README.md

 * Ensure your server has port (8080) forwarding on the router (if hosting at home.)
 * Ensure you are passing in a `token` in the URL.
-* Ensure that your firewall is allow port 8080.
+* Ensure that your firewall allows port 8080.
 * Ensure you don't have another program using port 8080.

 ## Taking a while to generate video lookup cache?